-Real-time Execution
+3.3 Real-time Execution

-During real-time execution, flight controllers start with the schedule using OnTime to determine when to execute procedures manually or verify the completion of autonomously initiated procedures.
-Similar to planning, multiple operators can access the executing timeline, start procedures, and status activities.
+During real-time execution, operators start with the schedule, using OnTime, to determine when to execute procedures manually or verify the completion of autonomously initiated procedures.
+Multiple operators can access the live timeline, start procedures, and status activities.
 Operators can start manual activities by selecting the procedure link from the activity on the timeline.
-For autonomous activities, the procedure opens and starts execution as soon as the current time bar crosses the start of a scheduled activity as shown in Figure 5 below.
+For autonomous activities, the procedure opens and starts execution as soon as the current time bar crosses the start of a scheduled activity as shown Figure 5 below.

-Figure 5: Autonomous Activity Execution from OnTime
+Fig. 5.
+Autonomous Activity Execution from OnTime

 The procedure opens in a browser-based interface that is shown in Figure 6.
 The browser connects to a PRIDE View server to retrieve an HTML version of the procedure and any actions taken by the operator are collected by the server and stored in a SQL database.
 The PRIDE View interface allows an operator to both complete procedure instructions manually or to supervise and control automated procedure execution.
-The interface marks the current step and indicates those steps that have already been completed and those that still remain.
-Live telemetry from the spacecraft is displayed in-line with procedure instructions.
+The interface marks the current step and indicates those steps that have already been completed and those that remain.
+Live telemetry from the spacecraft is displayed in-line with procedure instructions and is available to automated verification if desired.
 The PRIDE View interface also provides search mechanisms for operators to find appropriate procedures and start them independent of the timeline, if needed.